ProfessionalWiki/chameleon/docs/customization.md

 the [documentation of the components](components.md) and at the exisiting [layout description files](../layouts).

-## Changing themes
+## Changing styles: Themes

-By default Chameleon comes with a light theme.
+A theme is a collection of predefined styles and by default Chameleon comes with a light theme.
 It is possible to override that by setting the `$egChameleonThemeFile` variable.
 This can either be an empty string to restore Bootstrap defaults or it can be an absolute path to a SCSS file.

 This can be used to load an existing Bootstrap theme from somewhere like [Bootswatch](https://bootswatch.com/4) or to totally replace the default